 An Alarm Clock With A Large Display

-DreamSky Compact Digital Alarm Clock
+DreamSky Compact Digital Alarm Clocks

 Size: 5.3 x 2.6 inches | Operation: Manual | Additional features: Adjustable brightness, 9-minute snooze option, USB charging port

-The DreamSky Compact Digital Alarm Clock has garnered nearly 14,000 5-star reviews with its impressive 2-inch tall time display.
+The DreamSky Compact Digital best Alarm Clocks has garnered nearly 14,000 5-star reviews with its impressive 2-inch tall time display.
 From a look standpoint, it is sold in five display color options as well as two device colorways (black and white).
 Above the alarm, there’s a large snooze button that’s impossible to miss when reaching in the dark, and on the back, all controls are clearly labeled for easy operation.
 There, you can set the time and alarm, adjust brightness and volume, and choose a 12- or 24-hour clock.
 Additionally, there are two USB ports for convenient charging through the device.

 What the reviews say: As one reviewer said, “If you want a simple digital watch that’s not a radio, this is a really great watch.
 The watch is very compact, yet the numbers are huge.
 I really liked that some of the buttons on the back are clearly labeled, and very intuitive. , works in a logical way.”

 An Nifty Device That Can Help Kids Build Healthy Sleep Habits